 Herbal treatment to alleviate the premenstrual syndrome

-As we see in the listing above, in addition to an adequate diet and lifestyle changes, adoption of appropriate herbal medicine can help alleviate the negative symptoms of premenstrual syndrome.
+As we see in the listing below, in addition to an adequate diet and lifestyle changes, adoption of appropriate herbal medicine can help alleviate the negative symptoms of premenstrual syndrome.

 Phytotherapy: Medicinal plants preparations for premenstrual syndrome